 In the 2018-2019 school year, public relations ranked as the 53rd most popular degree in the United States.
 Schools reported granting 19,456 degrees in the said year alone.
 Compared to the previous year, there was a 642 difference or a 3.3% increase.
 About 375 schools offer a PR degree of some kind (College Factual, n.d.).

-A public relations degree is your gateway to a broad range of industries.
-This discipline was established based on strong communications.
-It comprises elements of other major forms of media to create an influential image, appeal to the public, and maintain a mutually advantageous relationship between PR professionals and their clients.
+At first glance, a public relations degree may seem to have limited options.
+But that is not the case at all, as it opens up opportunities in a wide array of industries.
+This discipline takes different forms of media to create an appealing image for a personality or a brand.
+It is also the bridge between two businesses, with the PR professionals being the mediators of good relationships.
 In the same way, many PR degree programs are mainly focused on a well-selected combination of courses from other communication specialties (Accredited Schools Online, 2021).

 Without question, opportunities for PR degree holders are countless.
 The government, business, education, and health care sectors will open their doors for you should they see you exhibit passion and eloquence (College Choice, 2021).
 If the PR field interests you, understanding its career paths, options, and industry salaries would be of great help to your decision-making.